 - providing and preserving public order, as well as working on its recuperation when disrupted in a broader area or higher intensity,

-- other police tasks and jobs in accordance with the Serbian ongoing legislation.
+- other police tasks and jobs in accordance with the ongoing Serbian legislation.

 Selection and training

-In order to apply for a workplace within the operational element of the Serbian Gendarmerie, one must be an active officer of the Serbian Ministry of Interior with at least two years of service and good professional results and file.
+To apply for a workplace within the operational element of the Serbian Gendarmerie, one must be an active officer of the Serbian Ministry of Interior with at least two years of service and good professional results and file.
 At the moment, civilians are not allowed to apply for an operational-type job place but can be enrolled as doctors, mechanics, psychologists, etc.

 Willing candidates must submit asked documents on time before the selection starts.
-Every candidate is being checked, and if receives a security clearance, being called up for initial tests of physical strength and stamina, along with a special personality test.
+Every candidate is being checked, and if he receives a security clearance, being called up for initial tests of physical strength and stamina, along with a special personality test.
 Those who meet the criteria are being admitted for detailed health inspection.

-At the end of the drill, if evaluated positively, a candidate is admitted for a Basic Training which is defined by the Plan and Program of Training for the Operators of the Serbian Gendarmerie and includes firearm training, small unit tactics, basics of counter-guerrilla warfare, survival in the rural and urban environment, etc. New Gendarmerie operators are expected to be familiar with all armament systems which are being used in the unit, as well as specialized service vehicles.
+At the end of the drill, if evaluated positively, a candidate is admitted for Basic Training, which is defined by the Plan and Program of Training for the Operators of the Serbian Gendarmerie and includes firearm training, small unit tactics, basics of counter-guerrilla warfare, survival in the rural and urban environment, etc. New Gendarmerie operators are expected to be familiar with all armament systems which are being used in the unit, as well as specialized service vehicles.

 Operators of the specialized unit are daily trained to conduct special actions in rural and urban environments, with special attention to counter-terrorist actions, as well as arrests of dangerous suspects and criminals and the hostage crisis in all conditions.
-Their firearm and shooting training is more advanced and more often, along with their special physical training which includes practicing martial arts, developing physical strength, power, and agility, as well as alpinism in urban and rural surroundings.
+Their firearm and shooting training is more advanced and more often, along with their special physical training, which includes practicing martial arts, developing physical strength, power, and agility, as well as alpinism in urban and rural surroundings.